DataDog/documentation/content/en/continuous_integration/setup_pipelines/custom_spans.md

 ## Configuration settings

-This is the full list of options available when using the `datadog-ci trace` command:
+These options are available for the `datadog-ci trace` command:

 `--name`
 : Display name of the custom span.<br/>